Peepo Choo

 Peepo Choo (ピポチュー, Pipo Chū) is a Japanese manga series written and illustrated by Felipe Smith.
 It was serialized in Kodansha's manga magazine Monthly Morning Two from June 21, 2008.
-The individual chapters were collected into three bound volumes by Kodansha, which released them between April 24, 2009, and April 23, 2010.
+The individual chapters were collected into three tankōbon volumes by Kodansha, released between April 24, 2009, and April 23, 2010.
 It is licensed in North America by Vertical, which released the three volumes between July 13, 2010, and December 14, 2010.

+Synopsis

+Milton, who lives in downtown Chicago, is a hardcore otaku.
+He admires Japan for producing his favorite manga.
+One day, Milton wins a chance to go to his dreamland Japan.
+Former prisoner, Gill, is now a comic shop owner with an attitude.
+Morimoto "Rockstar" is a young, up-and-coming yakuza in Japan and he is addicted to American TV dramas.